-15. Common shares
+14. Common shares

 The Company's Memorandum and Articles of Association authorizes the Company to issue 195,504,449 shares of USD0.00025 par value per common share.
 Each common share is entitled to one vote.
 The holders of common shares are also entitled to receive dividends whenever funds are legally available and when declared by the Board of Directors, which is subject to the approval by the holders of the number of common shares representing a majority of the aggregate voting power of all outstanding shares.
-In April 8, 2011, the board of directors approved the cancellation of 56,067,952 treasury shares that has been held by the Company since 2005.
-As of December 31, 2011 and 2012, there were 61,447,372 and 61,447,372 common shares outstanding, respectively.
+On April 8, 2011, the board of directors approved the cancellation of 56,067,952 treasury shares that has been held by the Company since 2005.
+As of December 31, 2012 and 2013, there were 61,447,372 common shares outstanding.
+In November 2013, 9,073,732 shares of USD0.00025 par value per common shares were issued to Leading Advice Holdings Limited, a BVI company owned by the Group's chairman and chief executive officer for no consideration.
+While the common shares have been legally issued, the common shares issued to Leading Advice do not have the attributes of unrestricted, issued and outstanding shares.
+Therefore, these shares issued to Leading Advice are accounted as treasury shares.
+Please see note 17 for more information.

-16. Convertible preferred shares
+15. Convertible preferred shares

-As at December 31, 2012, the Company had 26,416,560 Series A preferred shares, 36,400,000 Series A-1 preferred shares, 30,308,284 Series B preferred shares and 5,728,264 Series C preferred shares outstanding.
+As at December 31, 2013, the Company had 26,416,560 Series A preferred shares, 36,400,000 Series A-1 preferred shares, 30,308,284 Series B preferred shares and 5,728,264 Series C preferred shares outstanding.